TerminalMC/Framework/README.md

 - Mod dependencies must be specified in the loader-specific `build.gradle` file.
 APIs may be specified in the [common `build.gradle`](./common/build.gradle) for usage by the common subproject.
-If for any reason a mod dependency does not provide a common version, it is usually possible to depend on the project's Neo/Forge version in the common `build.gradle`.
+If for any reason a mod dependency does not provide a common version, it is usually possible to depend on the project's NeoForge version in the common `build.gradle`.

 - Dependency repositories must be specified in